Ganon's Castle Walkthrough

 Lava in Ocarina of Time

-Falling into the lava will not only damage you but also reset the Silver Rupees you've collected.
-Be careful of sinking platforms and proceed with caution.
+Falling into the lava will damage you and reset all collected Silver Rupees.
+Watch for sinking platforms and proceed carefully.

 Get the Second Rupee on the Left